mumblebaj/MMM-Rugby/README.md

 ## Examples

-THe module will always return the World Rankings by default and the selected Rugby League data on the second table
+The module will always return the World Rankings by default and the selected Rugby League data on the second table when using the `free` collectionType. if `apiSport` is used the requested league Standings will be returned along with the matches, past and upcoming, for the selected league.

 ### World Rankings
 ![Example](images/screenshot.png)